Evaluating the Antibiotic Therapy in Diabetic Patients in diverse Clinical Settings

 Abstract

 Background: Diabetic foot infections (DFIs) are considered a complicated combination of microbial pathogenicity, dysfunction of metabolic processes in the hosts, and response to therapy.
-The secondary analysis sought to reevaluate microbial distribution in DFIs based on resistance-based measures to direct optimal empirical therapy.
-Methods: The secondary evaluation of analyses was conducted on microbiological data of 77 patients with diabetic foot ulcers and getting treatment at the Fatima Memorial Hospital in Lahore, Pakistan.
-The organisms were categorized as Gram-negative or Gram-positive and antibiotic susceptibility data were reevaluated to calculate multidrug resistance (MDR) frequency and a resistance burden index (RBI).
+This study reevaluated the microbial distribution in DFIs based on resistance-based measures to direct optimal empirical therapy.
+Methods: The study (n=77) included patients with diabetic foot ulcers and getting treatment at a tertiary healthcare.
+The organisms were categorized as Gram-negative or Gram-positive and antibiotic susceptibility data were re-evaluated to calculate multidrug resistance (MDR) frequency and a resistance burden index (RBI).
 Chi-square and independent t-tests were used to support descriptive statistics with comparative analysis.
 The significance cut off of p was < 0.05.
 Results: Escherichia coli (21.6%) and Klebsiella pneumoniae (10.8%) were the most common Gram-negative (≥60%) and methicillin-resistant Staphylococcus aureus (MRSA) was of the most common Gram-positive pathogen (10.8%).
 Overall, 38.9% of the isolates passed multidrug resistance criteria.
 Mean resistance burden index was higher among Gram-negative organisms as opposed to Gram-positive isolates (p < 0.05).
 The highest sensitivity score (22.9%) was observed for Cefotaxime followed by imipenem and colistin, whereas fluoroquinolones had least effectiveness.
 Resistant burden was not statistically significantly related to any of the patient comorbidities (hypertension, obesity; p > 0.05).
-Conclusion: Quantitative resistance profiling serves the purpose of supporting the necessity of locally-constrained empirical regimens and endorsing cefotaxime-based strategies as well as reinforcing the imperative to practice antimicrobial stewardship.
+Conclusion: Significant antimicrobial resistance burden within DFIs, which is largely mediated by Gram-negative pathogens was observed.
+Quantitative resistance profiling serves the purpose of supporting the necessity of locally-constrained empirical regimens and endorsing cefotaxime-based strategies as well as reinforcing the imperative to practice antimicrobial stewardship.

 Author Biographies